SY16 Regulations for Bicycles / Skateboards / Scooters / In-Line Skates / Roller Skates / Electric Personal Assistive Mobility Devices

 Acrobatics – any action on roller blades, in-line skates, bicycles, or any other human powered transportation device in which both blades, skates or wheels are off the ground simultaneously, or where the device is being used in a manner not consistent with normal transportation.

 Electric Personal Assistive Mobility Devices (EPAMDs, aka.
-Segways) - a self-balancing two-wheeled device with an electric propulsion system designed to transport only one person.
+Segways, etc) - a self-balancing two-wheeled device with an electric propulsion system designed to transport only one person for medical mobility purposes.

 In-Line Skates - a type of roller skate with in-line wheels.

 Mall – a public area designated as a pedestrian walkway.

 Motor Driven Device – devices propelled by internal combustion, battery, or other mechanical or electro-mechanical means; and designed to transport one or more persons and do not meet PA Vehicle Code requirements as a “motor vehicle” to be operated on a roadway, excludes EPAMDs.

 Pedal cycle - unicycles, bicycles, and tricycles.
 Vehicles that are designed to be propelled solely by human power.

 Roller Skate - a shoe, or attachment for shoe, with a set of wheels attached for skating.